Skip to content

 Launching the console with existing credentials

 In some cases, you may want to launch a console using existing credentials.
-An example is to programatically invoke granted from another application where that application manages the credentials.
+An example is to programmatically invoke granted from another application where that application manages the credentials.

 The granted console command will read the credentials from the environment as below: